VahidGh/chModeler/README.md

 # Do not save results and show plots for each fitting steps (True/1 and False/0 can be used alternatively)
 python3 chModeler.py -i 5 -s False -p True

-# Use previous models to fit the model with r2 score threshold of 0.999
+# Use previous models to fit the model with r2 score threshold of 0.98 (increase r2 (e.g. 0.999) for a smaller but faster initial state.)
-python3 chModeler.py -i 5 -ft 2 -r2 0.999
+python3 chModeler.py -i 5 -ft 2 -r2 0.98

 # Use the model located in `data/2ndFit/18_Sh-B1_DROME_10p_2.json` to fit and plot only final results
 python3 chModeler.py -i 5 -ft 2 -s 0 -fp 1 -mf "data\2ndFit\18_Sh-B1_DROME_10p_2.json"